-The proposed project involves development of residential apartments, auxiliary and associated facilities/services.
-The development will be in a twin-block appropriately designed in terms of orientation and adequate voids to ensure adequate natural lighting and ventilation.
+The proposed project involves a mixed development of commercial premises, residential apartments, recreational facilities, auxiliary and associated facilities/services.
+The development will be in a twinblock appropriately designed in terms of orientation and adequate voids to ensure adequate natural lighting and ventilation.